 2nd Week of Advent

-1) Opening prayer Lord our God, let us never become indifferent to the ardent message which your Son speaks to us in the gospel When we have become inattentive and uninvolved, send us again prophets to wake us up and to make us attentive again to make your kingdom among us a reality of love of you and of people, of justice and serving love.
+Lord our God, let us never become indifferent to the ardent message which your Son speaks to us in the gospel.
+When we have become inattentive and uninvolved, send us again prophets to wake us up and make us attentive again, so that Your kingdom of love and justice becomes a reality.
 We ask this through Christ our Lord.

-3) Reflection • The disciples have just seen Moses and Elijah before Jesus in the Transfiguration on the mountain (Mt 17, 3).
-In general, people believed that Elijah had to return to prepare the coming of the Kingdom.
-Prophet Malachi said: “Look, I shall send you the prophet Elijah before the great and awesome Day of Yahweh comes.
+• The disciples have just seen Moses and Elijah with Jesus during His Transfiguration (Mt 17:3).
+In general, people believed Elijah had to return in order to prepare for the coming of the Kingdom.
+The prophet Malachi said “Look, I shall send you the prophet Elijah before the great and awesome Day of the Lord.
 He will reconcile parents to their children and children to their parents, to forestall my putting the country under the curse of destruction!”
-(Mal 3, 23-24; cf. Eccl.
-48, 10).
-The disciples want to know: What does the teaching of the Doctors of the Law mean, when they say that Elijah has to come before?”
-Because Jesus, the Messiah, was already there, had already arrived, and Elijah had not come as yet.
-Which is the value of this teaching of the return of Elijah? • Jesus answers: “Elijah has already come and they have not recognized him; rather, they have treated him as they have wanted.
+(Mal 3:23-24, cf. Eccl.
+48:10).
+The disciples want to know what do the doctors of the Law mean when they say that Elijah has to come before.
+Because Jesus, the Messiah, had already arrived seemingly before the expected return of Elijah. • Jesus answers “Elijah has already come and they have not recognized him; rather, they have treated him as they have wanted.
 In the same way, they will also make the Son of Man suffer”.
-Then the Disciples understood that Jesus was speaking of John the Baptist. • In that situation of Roman domination which disintegrated the clan and the familiar living together, people expected that Elijah would return to reconstruct the community: to reconcile the parents to their children and the children to their parents.
+Then the Disciples understood that Jesus was speaking of John the Baptist. • Under Roman domination family and clan life disintegrated.
+People expected that Elijah would return and reconstruct the community reconciling parents to children and children to parents.
 This was the great hope of the people.
-Today also, the neo-liberal system of communism disintegrates the families and promotes the masses which destroy life. • To reconstruct and remake the social fabric and the community living of the families is dangerous because it undermines the basis of the system of domination.
+Today, the communism is a system that disintegrates families and destroys life. • To reconstruct and remake the social fabric can often be dangerous when it undermines an oppressive political system.
 This is why John the Baptist was killed.
-He had a project to reform human living together (cf. Lk 3, 7-14).
-He carried out the mission of Elijah (Lk 1, 17).
-This is why he was killed. • Jesus continues the same mission of John: to reconstruct the life in community.
+He had a mission to reform the way humans lived together (cf. Lk 3:7-14).
+He carried out the mission of Elijah (Lk 1:17).
+As a result, he was killed. • Jesus continues the mission of John to reconstruct life in community.
 Because God is Father, we are all brothers and sisters.
-Jesus joins together two loves: love toward God and love toward neighbour and makes them visible in the form of living together.
-This is why, like John, he was put to death.
-This is why Jesus, the Son of Man, will be condemned to death.
+Jesus joins together two loves: love toward God and love toward neighbour, making both visible in the way people live together.
+This is why, like John, He was put to death.

-4) Personal questions • Placing myself in the position of the disciples: does the ideology of consumerism have power over me? • Placing myself in the position of Jesus: Do I have the force to react and to create a new human way of living together?
+• Placing myself in the position of the disciples: does consumerism have power over me? • Placing myself in the position of Jesus: Do I have the desire and determination to create a new human way of living together?

-5) Concluding Prayer May your help be with the man of your right hand, with the son of man whom you yourself made strong.
-Then we will no more withdraw from you; give us new life, and we will call upon your name.
+May Your help be with the man of Your right hand, with the Son of Man whom You Yourself made strong.
+Then we will no more withdraw from You; give us new life, and we will call upon Your name.
 (Ps 80)

 As Carmelites We live our life of allegiance to Jesus Christ and to serve Him faithfully with a pure heart and a clear conscience through a commitment to seek the face of the living God (the contemplative dimension of life), through prayer, through fraternity, and through service (diakonia).
 These three fundamental elements of the charism are not distinct and unrelated values, but closely interwoven.